 Use a travel booking tool that will integrate with your expensing solution and will auto-generate reports to minimize the strain on employee time.
 Then use this data to identify trends and optimize your budget over time.
 You can identify what cities and trips need lower budgets, and which warrant higher spending, to increase fairness and get a handle on overall travel spend.

-6. Advocate using public or shared transportation where possible
+7. Advocate using public or shared transportation where possible

 One travel spend that is very common and easy to nip in the bud is driving in large cities.
 Encouraging employees to take public transport rather than driving and paying extortionate parking fees or taking a taxi is better for your bottom line and the environment.

-This leads us nicely onto number 7…
+This leads us nicely onto number 8…

-7. Be transparent and offer incentives for staying on budget
+8. Be transparent and offer incentives for staying on budget

 When cutting travel costs, it’s important to lower the pain for employees.
 For them to feel invested in the effort, they need to know the “WHY.”

-For example, a remote company like Buffer that holds yearly in-person retreats might need to communicate to employees why trips for conferences have to be as cheap as possible—so the yearly retreat is a more enjoyable experience for all.
+For example, a remote company that holds yearly in-person retreats might need to communicate to employees why trips for conferences have to be as cheap as possible—so the yearly retreat is a more enjoyable experience for all.

 There will be a different “WHY” at every company.
 If increasing transparency isn’t all that relevant, then maybe incentives will help.
 When empowered to give bonuses like team lunches or mileage points to those who stay on budget, travel managers can help trim the budget in a creative way.

-9. Be open to alternative accommodation options
+9. Be savvy to save on accommodation